Indian guru's festival on Delhi floodplain riles greens, worries police

 | NEW DELHI

-NEW DELHI Indian environmentalists are aghast that a huge cultural festival is to be held on the floodplain of Delhi's main river from Friday, warning that the event, and the 3.5 million visitors expected, will devastate the area's biodiversity.
+NEW DELHI Indian environmentalists are aghast at the hosting of a huge cultural festival on the floodplain of Delhi's main river that begins on Friday, warning that the event and its 3.5 million visitors will devastate the area's biodiversity.

 The "World Culture Festival", organised by one of India's best-known spiritual gurus, Sri Sri Ravi Shankar, spreads across 1,000 acres (400 hectares) on the banks of the Yamuna.
 It features a 7-acre stage for 35,000 musicians and dancers, newly built dirt tracks and 650 portable toilets.

 Green groups accuse organisers of ripping up vegetation and ruining the river's fragile ecosystem by damaging its bed and disrupting water flows.
-They want authorities to cancel the event and avert further harm.
+They want authorities to cancel the event before more harm is done.

 "This land is not meant for any of those things.
 The biodiversity of the land has been completely destroyed," said Anand Arya, one of several environmentalists who petitioned India's top green court.